-This card specifies whether or not a branch contains a distributed tributary inflow and whether or not the inflows, inflow temperatures, and inflow concentrations are linearly interpolated between input dates.
+This card specifies whether or not a branch contains a distributed tributary inflow and whether the inflows, inflow temperatures, and inflow concentrations are linearly interpolated between input dates.
 A distributed tributary is equivalent to a non-point source loading.
-This option may be turned ON or OFF for each branch and is useful in accounting for ungaged flows for the water budget.
+This option may be turned ON or OFF for each branch and is useful in accounting for ungauged flows for the water budget.
 The flow is distributed among the segments in each branch proportional to their surface areas.
 There is one value of [DTRC] for each branch.
 See the INTERPOL card for turning ON/OFF interpolation for distributed tributaries.

 For each distributed tributary specified, the user must supply an inflow file [QDTFN], an inflow temperature file [TDTFN], and, if constituents are modeled, an inflow constituent concentration file [CDTFN].